Go Back

 • 1/2 Cup Cold Water

-• 1 Egg Substitute Equal to 1 egg.
+• 1 Powdered Egg Substitute Equal to 1 egg.

-• 1 to 2 Tbsp Almond Milk This is to brush on the top of the pastries before baking.
+• 1 to 2 Tbsp Plant Based Milk This is to brush on the top of the pastries before baking.
+I like to use unsweetened vanilla almond milk in this recipe.
+Use your favorite plant based milk.

 Frosting Ingredients